msf-ocba/meningitis-app/documentation/README.md

 ---

-With this tests we want to see how the Outbreak App interacts with the DHIS2 DataStore.
+With these tests we expect to see how the Outbreak App interacts with the DHIS2 DataStore.

 ## Use case 1: Initial Outbreak App execution